d3vesh/Analytics/README.md

 # Analysis of Fantasy Premier League
 ---
-**
+*Analytical Approach to Fanatasy Premier League*
 <br>
 ### Table of Contents
-[TOC]
+1. Introduction
+2. Terms Used
+3. Tools, Installations and Versions
+4. Built With
+5. Project Status
+6. Conclusion

 <br>

 ### Introduction
-This project involves process like Data Engineering (cleaning, formatting, storing, etc), Data Visualization
+This project involves process like Data Engineering (cleaning, formatting, storing, etc), Data Visualization and Data Analysis with *pyhton*.

 **Hypothesis/Problem**: Most people playing Fantasy Premier League often select squad based on thier personal favourite or are biased to select the in-form players or hottest teams in the league *(mainly from Big 6)*.
 Rather than focusing on actualplayer stats and selecting ones who are consistently doing well compared to their lower price (here price: value assigned to each player in FPL) and hence miss out a chance to perform better than most of the players on an average.
 <br>